 Disclaimer

-Please be aware that the information provided in this post was accurate as of January 2024.
+Please be aware that the information provided in this post was accurate as of August 2024.
 However, regulations regarding campervan electrical wiring installation are subject to change.
 Therefore, it is crucial to stay up-to-date with the latest regulations to ensure safe and proper installation.

 It is the reader’s responsibility to comply with all relevant laws and regulations when installing electrics in their campervan.
 Although this guide provides fundamental knowledge, it cannot replace the expertise of a qualified electrician.
 If you have a complicated electrical setup or are unsure about any aspect of your campervan’s electrics, it is highly recommended that you consult a professional.